swissquote/crafty/packages/crafty-preset-babel/README.md

   ],
   js: {
     app: {
-      runner: "webpack", // Webpack, Gulp or rollup.js (optional if you have a single runner defined)
+      runner: "webpack", // Webpack or Gulp (optional if you have a single runner defined)
       source: "js/app.js"
     }
   }